 • State Transportation Improvement Program (STIP): The California Transportation Commission (CTC) is required to biennially adopt a State Transportation Improvement Program (STIP).
 The STIP is a comprehensive listing of all major projects to be funded from specified state funding programs and certain federal funds that flow directly to the state.
 As a result, many of the projects that are included in the STIP must eventually be included in the regional TIPs and the FSTIP as well.
-The STIP is funded in large part by the state excise tax on gasoline.
+The STIP is funded in large part by the state excise tax on gasoline, which will reset to 17.3 cents per gallon in 2019 and escalate annually thereafter per Senate Bill 1 (2017, Beall).